MichaelDAbadJr/MichaelDAbadJr/README.md

 # About Me

-Hello!
-I'm a passionate Full Stack Software Engineer with a knack for building robust and scalable web applications.
-With a strong foundation in both front-end and back-end technologies, I bring a holistic approach to software development.
+I'm a passionate Full Stack Software Engineer with a strong track record of building robust and scalable web applications.
+My expertise spans both front-end and back-end technologies, and I take a comprehensive approach to software development.
 Here’s a glimpse into my skill set and experience:

 ## Examples of Work
 <table>